social-protocols/quality-news/README.md

 - overall amount of traffic to the site
 - whether the story gets caught in a positive rank-upvote feedback loop

 We believe that if the HN Ranking Formula were based on `upvoteRate` instead of upvotes, the stories on the front page might better reflect the intent of the community.
-This metric obviously can't do anything about overlooked stories on the new-page.
-For those, we simply don't have enough data.
-We plan to approach this problem in the future.

 ## The Current Ranking Formula